morpha21/morphasCG/README.md

 file inside.

-The `infrastructure` directory contains code relative to SQL databases on Docker containers, using Dockercompose, where I want to store the data.
+The `infrastructure` directory contains code relative to SQL databases on Docker containers, using Dockercompose, where I want to store the data in the future.
 The usage of containers here are mostly for ease of use for prototyping and will possibly be replaced in the future.